Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

 Protection under U.S. Law

 The Families First Coronavirus Response Act (“FFCRA”) gives certain employees the right to receive Emergency Paid Sick Leave and Emergency Paid Family and Medical Leave.
+The provisions in the FFCRA currently apply through December 31, 2020.

 You may have rights under FFCRA if you: